meeeejin/SWE3033-F2021/week3/README.md

 In this case, the hit ratio is `1 - (Innodb_buffer_pool_reads / Innodb_buffer_pool_read_requests)`.

+3. Observe how the hit/miss ratio changes over time and analyze the results yourself.
+You should submit a report for this result.

-3. Close the MySQL session:
+4. Close the MySQL session:

 ```bash
 mysql> quit
 ```

-4. Shut down the MySQL server:
+5. Shut down the MySQL server:

 ```bash
 $ ./bin/mysqladmin -uroot -pyourPassword shutdown